First American SMS: Financial Services Integration

 Real estate transactions involve many parties: lenders, title companies, escrow agents, real estate agents, attorneys, buyers, and sellers.
 Each party uses their own systems.
 Each needs specific information at specific moments in the transaction lifecycle.

 Manual processes create errors.
 They create delays.
 They create cost that scales with transaction volume.
-Integration solves this by letting systems communicate directly.

 We built integration connecting the systems involved in title and settlement operations.